learn-co-curriculum/phase-4-restful-routing-conventions/README.md

 If you have been building applications for a while, there is a good chance that you have already worked with RESTful APIs. `json-server` follows REST conventions very strongly.
-Having something in your application post to Twitter, pulling in a feed of images from Instagram, or even calling a list of locations from Google Maps are all examples of using a RESTful API to communicate between applications.
+If your application posts to Twitter, pulls in a feed of images from Instagram, or calls a list of locations from Google Maps, you are using a RESTful API to communicate between applications.

 ## Example REST Workflow